iridakos/stup/README.md

 ### List your categories

-To see all your categories use the `order-categories` command as shown below:
+To see all your categories use the `list-categories` command as shown below:

 ```bash
 $ stup list-categories